 Simon Willard of Roxbury, Massachusetts.
-Tall case clock.
+An outstanding tall case clock.

 This tall case clock was made by Simon Willard of Roxbury, Massachusetts.

-This clock was made circa 1790 and stands approximately 7 feet 11 inches tall to the top of the center finial.
+This clock was made circa 1790 and stands approximately 7 feet 11 inches or 95 inches tall to the top of the center finial.
+Measured at the upper bonnet molding this clock is 20.5 inches wide and 10.25 inches deep.
 It is inventory No. NN-72.

 About Simon Willard of Grafton and Roxbury, Massachusetts.